 Researchers believe they have identified a possible treatment.
 An enzyme inhibitor L-propargylglycine (L-PAG) was found to restore normal function and prevent the development of hydrogen sulfide that resulted in high blood pressure.
 They tested this inhibitor in mice that were exposed to simulated apneas (brief periods of oxygen deprivation), and found that it prevented the constriction of blood vessels and the resulting increase in blood pressure.
 They say that this might be a good treatment for this effect of sleep apnea.

 Although there are many companies that would be happy to develop a sleep apnea drug, previous attempts to develop sleep apnea drugs have failed.
 And while this is a promising treatment for one small part of the sleep apnea health problem, it would still leave other problems, like mental health issues, untreated.

 The primary drive behind efforts to develop a sleep apnea drug (other than profit) is to find a more comfortable, convenient treatment option than CPAP.
 This kind of thinking is stuck in the days when CPAP was the only proven treatment for sleep apnea.
 Today, though, oral appliances offer a comfortable, convenient alternative to CPAP.
 And they are very effective at providing relief from the many health effects of sleep apnea.
 In fact, oral appliances are as effective as CPAP for reducing high blood pressure.

 So if you are looking for a comfortable alternative to CPAP, you don’t have to wait on the development of sleep apnea drugs.
 All you have to do is look for a sleep dentist who can fit you with an oral appliance.

-If you are looking for an alternative to CPAP in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for an alternative to CPAP in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.